After an email today, I realize that maybe it’s a bit foggy on how we live and what we do, which ties neatly into this theme.

 To make do with what we have, make the best of it and try to enjoy all of the moments.
 Even those dark toilet-less days.
 Grin.

 In between all of these minor van-adjustment revelations we started meeting people.
 A lot of people.
 Our new neighbors.

 Granted, it’s a quiet neighborhood and Mork is a bright turquiose blue.
 We speak English.

 We clearly live in our van.
 Curiosity about us abounded, and people started approaching.

-There’s Hilary, the Londoner who takes care of all of the neighborhood stray cats.
+There’s Hilary, the A British woman who takes care of the neighborhood stray cats (Cihangir Cool for Cats).
 We saw her last night, hauling two tripods (cats with just three legs) to a new home across the city.

 Then there’s the studentish fella, Abdurrahman, that we can’t pronounce either of his names, who was asking about the van.
+We were watching a movie.
 He asked if we wanted tea, and showed up an hour later with tea in a thermos, sugar and a bowl of popcorn on a tray for us.

 Attila Capitan, the local homeless wino who keeps trying to convince me to sleep in his corner of the park with him (harmless) and that’s just naming a few.

 Oops, sorry.
 Have to run- they’re going to ‘poison the hostel in ten minutes for bugs.’
 Sounds serious.
 Ha.
 I’ll complete this later.
 Just know we are happy in our little neck of our new neighborhood.